KerJoe/ksystemstats_scripts/README.md

 ```

 ### `name` command
-A human readable name of the sensor.
+A human-readable name of the sensor.
 ```
 > sensor_1⇥name↵
 < Sensor number one↵